collective/collective.angularstarter/README.rst

 Get started with Plone + AngularJS (Yeoman powered) without any of the normal headaches associated with a manual setup.

-Useful when you want to develop a single page webapp using Plone.
+Useful when you want to develop a single page web applications powered by Angular using Plone as backend.

 How it works
 ------------